linux-system-roles/postfix/README.md

 ## Limitations

-There is no way to remove configuration parameters.
-If you know all of the configuration parameters that you want to set, you can use the `file` module to remove `/etc/postfix/main.cf` before running this role, with `postfix_conf` set to all of the configuration parameters you want to apply.
+There is no way to remove separate configuration parameters.
+As a workaround, you can use `postfix_conf`'s `previous: replaced` to remove the existing configuration and then apply the desired configuration on top of clean postfix installation.
+For more information, see [`postfix_conf`](#postfix_conf).

 ## Example Playbook